15 WLW/Lesbian Romance Books You Must Read

 2. Not My Problem

-Then this begins Aideen on a journey of helping others, doing them favors, and starting a friendship with Maeve.
+Then, Aideen begins a journey of helping others, doing them favors, and starting a friendship with Maeve.
 Also, it progresses into the romance between her and Maeve.
 The characters, relationships, and humor are so authentic and realistic.
-Everything’s handled very well with such grace, and I adored reading about this lesbian/wlw relationship.
+Everything’s handled gracefully well, and I adored reading about this lesbian/WLW relationship.

 Not My Problem